paulpatarinski/WebClientGenerator/README.md

 # Web Client Generator
 A library that lets you generate clients for WebApi/MVC solutions.
+Think of it like [WSDL](http://en.wikipedia.org/wiki/Web_Services_Description_Language) for WebApi/MVC.

 #Setup
 1. Add the Server Component to your WebAPI/MVC solution.